The RetroBeat: I’m finally ready to appreciate Donkey Kong Country 2

 When you ask someone to name their favorite SNES games, you hear a lot of the same names brought up: Super Metroid, The Legend of Zelda: A Link to the Past, Chrono Trigger, and so on.
 And I agree.

-A lot of people also put Donkey Kong Country 2: Diddy Kong’s Quest in that top tier.
+A lot of people also put Donkey Kong Country 2: Diddy’s Kong Quest in that top tier.
 For a long time, I wouldn’t.
 As a kid growing up with SNES, I just wasn’t all that into the Donkey Kong Country games.
 I’m not even sure why.
 Maybe they were too difficult for me.
 Maybe I was too much of an obnoxious Sega fanboy when they were new.

 Point is, I didn’t give the series a fair shake as a kid.
 I did play a bit of the first one, but I barely touched the two SNES sequels.
 And according to most retro gaming fans, DKC2 is the best of the bunch.